MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/nf-setupapi-setupdiinstallclassw.md

 If the DI_NOVCP flag is set, this parameter supplies a handle to a file queue where file operations should be queued but not committed.

-##### - Flags.DI_FORCECOPY
+##### - Flags.DI_NOVCP

-Set this flag to always copy files, even if they are already present on the user's computer.
-If the caller supplies a file queue, this flag is ignored.
+Set this flag if <i>FileQueue</i> is supplied.
+DI_NOVCP instructs the <b>SetupInstallFromInfSection</b> function (described in Microsoft Windows SDK documentation) not to create a queue of its own and to use the caller-supplied queue instead.
+If this flag is set, files are not copied just queued.

 ##### - Flags.DI_NOBROWSE